-Similar to send-url, but accepts a path to a file to be displayed by the browser.
-Use this function when you want to display a local file: it takes care of the peculiarities of constructing the correct file:// URL, and uses send-url to display the file.
-If you need to use an anchor fragment or a query string, use the corresponding keyword arguments.
+Similar to send-url (with #:escape? #t), but accepts a path to a file to be displayed by the browser, along with optional fragment (with no leading #) and query (with no leading ?) strings.
+Use send-url/file to display a local file, since it takes care of the peculiarities of constructing the correct file:// URL.